 At Sidney Sussex we value rigour and intellectual ambition in our musicians as these qualities will allow students to flourish on the very demanding degree programme.
 If a career in music is not your aspiration, the study of music will furnish you with a vast range of transferable skills.
 With their work ethic, creative thinking, and collaborative aptitude, musicians are highly employable.

 Your time will be divided between the Music Faculty – a 15 minute walk from Sidney – where you will attend lectures, and College where you will take part in small group teaching or ‘supervisions’.
 In your first year, many of your supervisions will be with a dedicated College Teaching Associate in Music.
 You will be encouraged to audition for our outstanding mixed choir and there will be ample opportunity to organise concerts with the Music Society.
 For those that like a good argument, do also consider participating in Sidney’s Music and Philosophy Reading Group.

 - Written work

-We would like to see an essay you have written on a musical topic, and one marked music theory exercise (harmony or counterpoint) or an original composition.
+One essay on a musical subject, and one original composition or music theory exercise.
 We will send out more specific information about what is required after the UCAS deadline, but you will not need to write anything new specially for this.